kaylynn234/domenicquirl.github.io/content/blog/parsing-basics/index.md

     while !self.at(T![')']) {
         let parameter_ident = self
             .next()
-            .expect("Tried to parse struct member,
+            .expect("Tried to parse function parameter,
                 but there were no more tokens");
         assert_eq!(
             parameter_ident.kind,
             T![ident],
-            "Expected identifier as struct member, but found `{}`", parameter_ident.kind
+            "Expected identifier as function parameter, but found `{}`", parameter_ident.kind
         );
         let parameter_name = self.text(parameter_ident).to_string();